ArthurLlew/RenderCube/README.md

 RenderCube (under development):
 ==============================
-This mod will allow to export parts of minecraft world even if they have mods and custom geometry.
+This mod will allow to export parts of minecraft world even if it has mods installed.

 Credits:
 ------------------------------